 - Enter your email address and press continue.
-If you have an Adobe account, you will be prompted to log in if you don’t have an account, you will have to register one now.
+If you have an Adobe account, you will be prompted to log in.
+If you don’t have an account, you will have to register one now.

 - Even though this is a completely free trial and not a money-back guarantee, Adobe requires that you enter your payment information before proceeding.
 When you’re done, press the Agree and Continue button.

-- Once your credit card is confirmed, the Creative Cloud installation wizard will automatically download it to your computer.
+- Once your payment method is confirmed, the Creative Cloud installation wizard will automatically download it to your computer.

 - When the download is complete, open the setup wizard and enter your password.

 - Creative Cloud will install on your computer.
-When the installation is complete, Creative Cloud will automatically begin download InDesign.
+When the installation is complete, the InDesign download will begin automatically.
 If you chose to install all the Creative Cloud apps, they would also install now.
 Just be aware that these are large files, and it can take a few hours for everything to install.

 Adobe InDesign Overview